 The various quality philosophies (QC, QA, TQM) will be studied with respect to their industrial application.
 The course will center on the use of control charts to monitor processes and to evaluate the quality of both in-coming raw materials and the finished product.
-Students will gain first hand experience in the design and implementation of ISO 9000 and HACCP systems in the commercial food The application of these industry. other manufacturing principles to processes and/or data acquisition will be discussed.
+Students will gain first-hand experience in the design and implementation of ISO 9000 and HACCP systems in the commercial food industry.
+The application of these principles to other manufacturing processes and/or data acquisition will be discussed.
 Consideration will also be given to recognizing the quality criteria required by some international customers.

-CS415: Special Topics in Chemistry and Soil Science I (A)
+CS415: Special Topics in Chemistry and Soil Science I (A) Instructors: Dept. of Environmental Sciences Faculty faculty.

-An optional course for Agricultural Chemistry and Soil Science students who want to study a special topic.
-Course material will be arranged with Chemistry and Soil Science faculty.
 The course will be conducted by special tutorials, assigned readings and independent lab work where appropriate.
 This course will normally be taken by students in their final year.